Positives of ADHD

-The vague restlessness and agitation that had me doing everything but what I should be doing, namely writing, was suddenly—poof!—gone.
-In ADD & Loving It?!, Dr. Laura Muggli told us that her own ADHD allowed her to write her final 6-hour exam with one break.
-Her non-ADHD colleagues needed numerous breaks.
+The vague restlessness, and agitation that had me doing everything but what I should be doing, namely writing, was suddenly—poof!—gone.

 The downside?
-Instead of hyper-focused on an exam, writing a blog, or finishing a project we can be hyper-focused on the wrong thing, spending four hours creating a personalized Birthday Card… and then arriving late for the party.
-(For more on what do to about this, check out one of our most popular webinars, titled, “I know what to do, but I still don’t do it.”)
+Instead of hyper-focused on taking an exam, writing a blog, or finishing a project we can be hyper-focused on the wrong thing, like spending four hours creating a personalized birthday card… and then arriving late for the party.

 By this point, you may be wondering… If we have these amazing powers, these powerful potentials, why don’t ADHD folks rule the world?

-But most ADHD adults are struggling.
+But most adults with ADHD are struggling.
 Yes, even the successful ones.